The end of the beginning

 The company was aware of this but haven’t been able to track down which salespeople have been doing that and how often.
 The goal here was not to fire these salespeople (because there was a suspicion that it’s a phenomenon mostly practiced by salespeople that are pretty effective anyway) but rather to gain some business intelligence and learn how to motivate employees in a clearer, more efficient and more transparent way.

-The second factor of authentication, in this case, would not potentially be sufficient because since it’s by a salesperson consent, that salesperson would share a second factor (security key or an OTP code) in the same way that has previously shared a user name and password.
+The second factor of authentication, in this case, would not potentially be sufficient because since it’s done by a salesperson consent, that salesperson would share a second factor (security key or an OTP code) in the same way that has previously shared a user name and password.

 The way that Secfense goes around that is by introducing microauthorizations.
 This basically means that a person working in the CRM would need to use a second factor every single time when adding a new contract to the system.
 Microauthorizations allow an application admin to add additional steps of authorization on any step of a user journey within the app.
 Also, along with the authorization, data about the user's environment are collected, which enables capturing patterns of behavior related to cheating the system.